nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > * If you delete the original repeat event, all the subsequent repeated events will be deleted along with it.
 > * Deleting an event on the original event's date will delete the main event, along with all the subsequent repeated events.

+#### Example Usage

+The following few scenarios present several examples of how the delete command can be used.

 ##### Scenario 1: Deleting a non-repeat event